 - Get in the car and drive to all the shops, so you can start to determine what you really want to buy.
 Look for features, brands, colors and whatever else applies to each.
 Put all that info in an Excel spreadsheet, indicating the best price for each and what store you found it at.

 - Talk to the store managers and find out if there is lead time required to order any of the material and how available it is in general.
 Do they often run out of it?
 How long does it take to restock it?

-- Get on the internet to search for the items on your shopping list.
+- Get on the internet to search for the items on your list and great shopping tips.
 Don’t just look at the sites that show up on the top pages, go to later pages and look for vendors in states where the cost of living is cheaper than where you are living.
 They often have the best deals, and can ship to you.

 - Compare prices, lead times and risks (unknown vendors can have bad service), and then add which site or vendor has the best deal for you to your spreadsheet.
 Don’t forget to give yourself plenty of extra time when filling in the lead times.

 - Put it all on your calendar and create alerts so you can be reminded to order everything with the required lead time, plus a little wiggle room.
-You can save yourself a lot of time if you use our bidding tool, since we automatically load the reminders for you.
+You can save yourself a lot of time if you use our bidding tools to hire professionals.

 If you are a romantic shopper: